 Last week I taught a “baking with ancient grains” cooking class.
 With 2 hours to wow and inspire my students, and a tiny oven, I had to come up with recipes that could be prepared and baked together.
-On the menu was emmer coffee cake, onion galette with einka crust, and grilled flatbread, three ways.
+On the menu were emmer coffee cake, onion galette with einka crust, and grilled flatbread, three ways.
 Our first flatbread was made with 100% Bluebird einka flour, next was 100% Bluebird emmer flour and last was a 50/50 Bluebird emmer and Bluebird hard white flour blend.
-I wanted my students to experience the unique flavors and performance of our whole grain ancient einka flour (a variety of Einkorn wheat) and whole grain emmer flour.
-Flatbread was a perfect fit.
+I wanted my students to experience the unique flavors and performance of our whole grain ancient einka flour (a variety of Einkorn wheat) and whole-grain emmer flour.
+The flatbread was a perfect fit.
 All three doughs were unique in flavor, character, and performance.
 The emmer flatbread yielded enormous nutty, rich flavor with small, delicate bubbles ( the class favorite).
 The 100% einka flatbread yielded a soft textured, slightly airy bread with mild, vanilla flavor.
-The 50/50 blend had loft with large air bubbles, a mild nutty flavor and soft pliability.
+The 50/50 blend had a loft with large air bubbles, a mild nutty flavor, and soft pliability.

 1 tablespoon honey

 1-2 garlic cloves, finely diced sea salt to taste